loftyshaky/extensions-privacy-policy/extensions-privacy-policy.md

 Note: The old version of the Privacy Policy still applies to those who are using version 5.8.4 and below: https://bit.ly/cws-privacy-policy

-Clear New Tab only stores data required for its operation.
+Clear New Tab only stores data required for its functionality.
 For example: the extension settings, images you uploaded in the extension.

 All Clear New Tab data is stored offline in your browser.